curvefi/curve-external-reward/README.md

 Conditions the project must meet in order to be added to the list of rewards:

-1. It must fit the ["Curve rewards" definition](https://github.com/curvefi/curve-external-rewards/tree/main#curve-rewards)
+1. It must fit the ["Curve external rewards" definition](https://github.com/curvefi/curve-external-rewards/tree/main#curve-rewards)

 2. It must be live